jcroll/foursquare-api-client/README.md

 There is no library currently built to interact with the [foursquare api](https://developer.foursquare.com/) using the fantastic
 [Guzzle HTTP Client library](https://github.com/guzzle/guzzle).
 Guzzle is awesome and supplies a lot of great things for building web service clients.
+Guzzle is fully unit tested which allows this library to be a light wrapper around the Guzzle core.
+You can read more [about Guzzle here](http://guzzlephp.org/).

 ## Usage